 This publication is available at https://www.gov.uk/government/publications/protective-measures-for-holiday-or-after-school-clubs-and-other-out-of-school-settings-for-children-during-the-coronavirus-covid-19-outbreak/protective-measures-for-out-of-school-settings-during-the-coronavirus-covid-19-outbreak

-Main changes to guidance
+Main changes to this guidance

-- face coverings
+- updated advice on the use of face coverings

-Who is this guidance for?
+Who this guidance is for

 - providers caring for children aged 5 and over and registered with Ofsted on either the compulsory or voluntary childcare register